nihaliftekhar/nihaliftekhar.github.io/content/featured/DecisionTree/index.md

 showInProjects: true
 ---

 A Decision Tree was built from scratch.
 It was evaluated against Scikit's Implementation and the hyper parameters were analysed to understand their effect on the model.
+Statistical Analysis of the hyper parameters were evaluated to compare the two models.